bitterjug/kashana/docs/elm-notes.rst

         >> Maybe.withDefault Cmd.none

-- [ ] At the moment the post request appears to be creating a new object each time.
+- [x] At the moment the post request appears to be creating a new object each time.
 So I think we're doing something wrong with the Result.id.
 They keep incrementing.
+Turned out to be because we were using POST.
+The proper thing to do to update an existing object is PUT to its endpoint.

-- [ ] Refactor and pull all the `ResltObject` stuff out into its own module.
+- [ ] Refactor and pull all the `ResultObject` stuff out into its own module.

+- [ ] have a placeholder for new Results.
+And use POST to create a new object when we are sending the placeholder's contents.

 - [ ] The Success class on fields should stay for 2 seconds and then fade.
   Got the timer to remove the tag but it looks a bit sudden, maybe the